Things that I once thought were right

-And now with the death of my father last year at the age of 68; I have found myself raking over the ashes of the difficult relationship I have had with them.
+And now with the death of my father in 2016 at the age of 68 – I have found myself raking over the ashes of the difficult relationship I have had with them.

 My father would never change in his attitude towards me and when in the summer of 2013, I realised that no matter what I achieved; it would never be good enough, I made the decision to finally walk away from this painful relationship but I never gave up hope that one day he would reconcile himself to the daughter I was and still am.

 He died suddenly in the early morning of an August day and it was left to my niece to tell me by telephone that he had died and I wasn’t invited to the hospital to see him nor later that day at his home as my family gathered together united in their shock and grief.